bparanj/coding-skill/_posts/2020-01-30-technical-phone-screen-tips.md

 Now, in-person interviews are expensive for companies.
 They want to make sure that you match your resume quite well in terms of your skills.

-The format of Technical Phone Screen is going to consist of an introduction of you introducing yourself to the interviewer and vice versa followed by questions.
+The format of Technical Phone Screen is going to consist of introducing yourself to the interviewer and vice versa followed by questions.

 They questions might be a programming questions where you are going to be coding in a shared Google Doc.
 They could be questions about Data Structures, Big-O analysis, Algorithm analysis or object oriented principles.